Tasmanian media: Radio

 Tasmania has a wide range of radio stations.
 Hobart and Launceston both have a range of local, which collectively broadcast coverage to most of the island.
 Tasmania's first radio station was 7ZL was founded in the Mercury Building, Hobart in 1927, while Launceston's first station, 7LA, began to broadcast in 1930.
 7ZL became part of the Australian Broadcasting Corporation upon its establishment.
 In 1930, 7HOFM began to broadcast, as Hobart's first commercial radio station.
-Today, all of Tasmania's commercial radio stations are owned by either Grant Broadcasters or Southern Cross Austereo.
+Today, all of Tasmania's commercial radio stations are owned by either ARN Regional or Southern Cross Austereo.